zachrose/almost-elm/README.md

-All of us who have tried it know that Elm is a generally better than anything that can be put together with JavaScript libraries, frameworks, and tooling bolt-ons.
-The downside?
-It’s cultural connections to the functional programming community lead colleagues and CTOs to think that it will be too clever and impractical for workaday JavaScript developers.
-Although nothing could be farther from the truth, Elm remains a hard sell.

-So what can be done?
-JavaSchitt 2019 proposes an underhanded plan of adding JavaScript tooling until you’ve got 80% of Elm, and then migrating to Elm for performance, type inference, better tooling, and reduced conceptual overhead.
+# Almost Elm

+This repo is for collecting little example apps, with each app written in Elm and "Almost Elm".

+The idea of "Almost Elm" is to approximate Elm with enough JavaScript libraries and tooling to get 80% of the way to Elm.
+The hypothesis is that it will be easier to create bugs in "Almost Elm" and the tooling won't be as nice, but who knows!